JaredWeaver/week-9-readme-node/README.md

 ## Usage

-Please use the inquirer package via npm.
+Please upload the inquirer package via npm.

 ## Contributions

-Please refer to the contact methods in the questions section before contributing.
+Refer to the questions to seek approval of any contributions.

 ## Tests